-How to look for Emigration
+How to look for Emigration and emigrants

 How can I view the records covered in this guide?